8 Aug 2022

 Each Participant shall make all reasonable efforts to maintain insurance cover in the amounts $[XXX] for public/third party liability insurance and any other insurances necessary to comply with the Services Agreement.”

-To end the business partnership on a good note, it is important to spell out details of the end of the contractual relationship in the agreement.
+To end the business partnership on a good note, it is important to spell out the details of the end of the contractual relationship in the agreement.

 The clause for termination of the agreement will usually be in the form of a duration clause: